JimChenWYU/yii2-facades/README.md

 ## Usage

-Basically you install the extension and start using it like you do with all normal Yii 2 application components but with a shorter simpler syntax, let's take a look (in case you wonder, all default facades, including an abstract base `Facade` reside under a `sergeymakinen\facades` namespace):
+Basically you install the extension and start using it like you do with all normal Yii 2 application components but with a shorter simpler syntax, let's take a look (in case you wonder, all default facades, including an abstract base `Facade` reside under a `jimchen\facades` namespace):

 ### Generate random string